 - An option to fall back to (for disaster recovery) if the federation service isn't available.

-- Additional capabilities (ex.: Azure AD DS) and security services (ex.: leaked credentials)
+- Additional capabilities (ex.: Microsoft Entra Domain Services) and security services (ex.: leaked credentials)

 - Support for services in Azure that do not understand federated authentication (for example, Azure Files).